foliant-docs/foliant/README.rst

   {{ <git@github.com:foliant-docs/foliant.git>path/to/external.md }}

-Repo URL can be provided in https, ssh, or git protocol form.
+Repo URL can be provided in https, ssh, or git protocol.

 .. note::

   If you use Foliant in a Docker container, use https protocol.
 Otherwise, you'll be prompted by git to add the repo host to ``known_hosts``.

-If the repo is aliased as "myrepo" in `config.json`_:
+If the repo is aliased as "myrepo" in `config.json`_, you can use the alias instead of the repo URL:

 .. code-block:: markdown

   {{ <myrepo>path/to/external.md }}

-You can specify a particular revision:
+You can also specify a particular revision (branch, tag, or commit):

 .. code-block:: markdown